 Sometimes the flip is cut in half where the fold is, so that you have just a little 3-sided pocket, with the opening across the top, into which the coin is placed.

-- One of the major advantages of coin flips over other coin holders is that the coin can easily be removed from the coin flip.
-This allows you to inspect the coin with a magnifying glass or microscope without the distortion or glare from the plastic.
+- One of the major advantages of coin flips over other coin holders is that you can easily remove the coin from the coin flip.
+This type of coin holder allows you to inspect the coin with a magnifying glass or microscope without the distortion or glare from the plastic.

-- Remember to always purchase coin flips that are made out of Mylar.
-You can easily tell if a coin flip is made out of Mylar because it will be a stiffer plastic than those made with PVC.
+- Remember, you should always purchase coin flips that are made out of Mylar.
+You can quickly tell if a coin flip is made out of Mylar because it will be a stiffer plastic than those made with PVC.
+Additionally, coin flips made with PVC have a "plastic smell" to them.
+Avoid coin flips with PVC at all cost.

-- One of the biggest disadvantages of using coin flips is that many of them are made with plastic that contains PVC.
+- One of the most significant drawbacks of using coin flips is that some of them are made with plastic that contains PVC.
 PVC is a chemical that is used in plastic to make it soft and pliable.
 Unfortunately, it can leach out of the plastic and deposit itself onto the surface of your coins.
 When left on the surface of the coin it can cause irreparable PVC damage to your coin.
 It is most commonly evidenced by green slime on the coin.

-- Also, the coin can accidentally fall out of the flip if it is not handled correctly.
+- Also, if you do not handle the coin correctly, it can fall out of the coin flip and get damaged.
 Additionally, since coin flips are not sealed, moisture and pollutants in the environment can seep into the coin flip and damage your coin.
+Although very few coin holders are airtight, coin flips provide a large area for air (with any pollutants) to circulate around your coins.
+Coin collectors that live near the ocean should be especially careful when selecting holders for their coin collection.

-It is not a good idea to store your coins in plastic flips for longer than a few weeks, unless the flips are made of Mylar, because they can cause PVC damage to your coins.
+It is not a good idea to store your coins in plastic coin flips for longer than a few weeks unless the flips are made of Mylar, because they can cause PVC damage to your coins.
+You can purchase custom cardboard boxes for you to store your coin collection that is housed in plastic flips.
+Make sure the cardboard boxes that you are buying are archival quality and contain no acid.
+Additionally, make sure your store your collection in a cool and dry place.
+Regardless of how you decide to store your coin collection, humidity will ruin almost any coin collection.

 Edited by: James Bucki